QuinStreet (QNST)

 5. Revenue Growth

-As you can see below, QuinStreet’s sales grew at an incredible 16.9% compounded annual growth rate over the last five years.
+As you can see below, QuinStreet’s 16.3% annualized revenue growth over the last five years was incredible.
 This is a great starting point for our analysis because it shows QuinStreet’s demand was higher than many business services companies.

-This quarter, QuinStreet reported modest year-on-year revenue growth of 2.4% but beat Wall Street’s estimates by 2.1%.
-Company management is currently guiding for a 2.7% year-on-year decline in sales next quarter.
+This quarter, QuinStreet reported modest year-on-year revenue growth of 1.9% but beat Wall Street’s estimates by 4.2%.
+Company management is currently guiding for a 24.1% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 12.9% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is noteworthy and implies the market is baking in success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 14.3% over the next 12 months, a deceleration versus the last two years.
+Despite the slowdown, this projection is admirable and indicates the market sees success for its products and services.

 6. Operating Margin

-Looking at the trend in its profitability, QuinStreet’s operating margin decreased by 1.4 percentage points over the last five years.
+Looking at the trend in its profitability, QuinStreet’s operating margin might fluctuated slightly but has generally stayed the same over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
-QuinStreet’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 7. Earnings Per Share

-In Q3, QuinStreet reported adjusted EPS of $0.22, in line with the same quarter last year.
-This print beat analysts’ estimates by 3.8%.
-Over the next 12 months, Wall Street expects QuinStreet’s full-year EPS of $0.88 to grow 28.3%.
+In Q4, QuinStreet reported adjusted EPS of $0.24, up from $0.20 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects QuinStreet’s full-year EPS of $0.92 to grow 43.4%.

 8. Cash Is King